A 29-amino acid GHRH analog that was the first GH secretagogue to receive FDA approval, studied for GH deficiency and anti-aging applications.

 Sermorelin has one of the longest clinical safety records among GH secretagogues, derived from its years of FDA-approved use (1997–2008).
 Its discontinuation was for commercial reasons, not safety concerns.

 Sermorelin is classified as a research peptide when obtained outside of a clinical prescription.
-All information presented here reflects published clinical and preclinical research and should not be construed as medical advice or a treatment recommendation.
+Everything here comes from published clinical and preclinical research and is not medical advice or a treatment recommendation.
 Always inject on an empty stomach; food blunts GH release significantly.

 Sermorelin is frequently combined with growth hormone releasing peptides (GHRPs) for synergistic GH pulse amplification.
 GHRH and GHRP act through distinct receptor pathways, and their combined effect on GH release is greater than the sum of either alone.